 From Bad Muskau about 10 km to the west, in the municipality of Gablenz is the famous "Rhododendronpark Kromlau".
 The park was modeled after the Muskauerpark by Friedrich Hermann Rötschke.
 In addition to the largest rhododendron garden in Germany, the park has other sights, such as the Rakotz Bridge (Photo), towering basalt stones in the lake and statues.
 The park also includes the "Cavaliers House" and the "Herrenhaus" on the Halbendorfer Straße.
 The Kromlau Park is one of the most beautiful gardens in Lusatia.

 The "Spreewald" is a UNESCO Biosphere Reserve and one of the main tourist attractions in Brandenburg.
 The center of the "Spreewald" is Lübbenau, from here boat trips start to Lehde, a small village with beautiful houses and cultivated gardens along the Spreewald canals.
 You can rent canoes and explore the Spreewald by yourself.
 The town Lübben with a castle and Burg famous for storks are also worth a visit.

 After most of the open pit mines were closed, the wounds in the nature began to be repaired.
-The mines are flooded and transforme the Lausitz into a lake district.
+The mines are flooded and transforme Lusatia into a lake district.
 All former open pit mines will be filled with water.
 The "Großräschener See" (photo of 2016) is already flooded.
-The new lake has a Harbour and the IBA Information Center, that provides information about the mining and renaturation auf the Lausitz.
+The new lake has a Harbour and the IBA Information Center, that provides information about the mining and renaturation of the region.

 The "Senftenberger See" is already flooded and is used as a lake for sailing.
 From 1938 to 1966 coal was cut out in an open pit.
 After the mining the pit was flooded starting in 1967.
 Within the International Building Exhibition IBA Fürst-Pückler-Land a city harbor was built in Senftenberg.
 The lake of Senftenberg is the model for all open mine pits in Lusatia.